hyperledger/iroha-2-docs/src/guide/configure/peer-configuration.md

 ## Public and private keys

-When you are configuring a new peer, you have to provide its public and private keys: `PUBLIC_KEY` and `PRIVATE_KEY` configuration options.
-Refer to [public key cryptography](keys.md) to learn the details.
+The `configs/peer/config.json` peer configuration file should contain a pair of the user's public `PUBLIC_KEY` and private `PRIVATE_KEY` cryptographic keys for their account's `ACCOUNT_ID`.

+For details on cryptographic keys, see [Public Key Cryptography](../security/public-key-cryptography.md).

 ## Trusted Peers